 These differences don’t usually affect your ability to breastfeed.
 Yet if one or both nipples are flat or inverted, you might find it takes you a bit longer to get breastfeeding established.
-You might also be able to take steps when you’re pregnant or just after your baby’s born to help your nipples stick out (Breastfeeding Basics, 2015; La Leche League, 2016).
+It can help to get extra support with positioning and attachment.

 Tongue-tie is when the skin joining the underside of the baby’s tongue to the floor of their mouth (frenulum) restricts how they can move their tongue.
-This causes difficulty in sucking milk and gives you sore nipples because they don’t latch properly.
+This causes difficulty in latching, which can result in sore nipples.

 Thrush (candida) infection

-Mastitis is an infection that often causes a woman’s breast to become red and inflamed.
+Mastitis is an inflammation of the breast caused by uncleared blocked ducts or an infection, that often causes the breast to become darker or red (depending on skin colour) and inflamed.
 See our article on mastitis for more information on symptoms and treatment.
 Continue to feed your baby and make sure they are attached well to the breast.

-Sometimes painful and sore nipples can be caused by nipple vasospasm.
+Sometimes painful and sore nipples can be caused by nipple vasospasm, where blood flow is restricted to the area.
 This can be triggered if a baby’s latch is shallow and can also be connected to Raynaud’s phenomenon (a condition affecting blood supply) (Breastfeeding Support, 2018).

 Should I limit my baby’s time at the breast to avoid sore nipples?

-You should not try to limit your baby’s time at the breast, this is unlikely to relieve your pain.
+Limiting your baby’s time at the breast is likely to decrease your milk supply.
 Continue breastfeeding if you can and get breastfeeding support to help you solve any issues like a poor latch or attachment (NICE, 2017).

-What are nipple shields or breast shells and should I use them?
+What are nipple shields or breast shells and can they help?

 Treatment of sore nipples